IISD-ELA/info-sheets/physical-limnology/surface-temp.md

 ### Lake Surface Temperature Instrumentation

 Over the years lake surface temperature has been collected by one of 3 basic methods.
 Records in the data set are coded with the following codes: VPT (manual thermometer readings), LS1 (floating analog temp logger), and LS2 (floating digital temp logger).
+As of 2023, stream temperature data are logged digitally using a combined water level and temperature data logger (LS3).

 #### *VPT – manual thermometer readings*